 The dining table with curved corners and velvet dining seats lend a warm tone and rhythmically play along with the curves of the rest of the furniture.

-Adding another dimensionality to your wall is the diagonal pattern with wood-like streaks running through the dining backdrop.
+Taking a cue from the soft curves of the lounger is the modern oblong rug that anchors and defines the living area.
+Adding another dimensionality to the wall is the diagonal pattern with wood-like streaks running through the dining backdrop.

-Under artificial lighting, the hints of auburn hues warm the textured wood on your display shelves – and just at the rightmost space is a long kitchen counter with the same warm hue.
-The contrasting smooth and sleek finish defines the kitchen space, distinct from the rich textures from your living space.
+Under artificial lighting, the hints of auburn hues warm the textured wood on the display shelves – and just at the rightmost space is a long kitchen counter with the same warm hue.
+The contrasting smooth and sleek finish defines the kitchen space, distinct from the rich textures from the living space.

 Simple yet artistically modern, the living space integrates Mid-Century pieces such as this Bertoia-inspired sculptural table.